 The outcomes of industrial composting process are CO2, water and compost, which can be used for enhancing the quality of soil.

 The benefits of industrial composting are many.
-For example, no water or chemicals are needed in the process.
-Organic recycling also contributes to greenhouse gas savings for example via replacement of mineral fertilizers and carbon sequestration in soil.
+For example, no chemicals are needed in the process.
+Organic recycling also contributes to greenhouse gas savings, for example, via replacement of mineral fertilizers and carbon sequestration in soil.

 The european standard